payflip/nestjs-technical-interview/README.md

 The goal of this project is to assess the skills and knowledge in backend development.

-The project consists of implementing features on a NestJS backend
+The project consists of implementing features on a NestJS backend.

+To complete the assignment all the tests must pass.

 ## Installation